Displayr/rhtmlBuildUtils/docs/visual_regression_testing.md

 Some notes on Applitools:

 * To see the snapshot comparison we must go to the applitools website : [http://applitools.com](http://applitools.com)
-* Presently, if the snapshot does not match the protractor tests will still pass.
-This is a work in progress.
-So you need to check the website even if the tests pass !
+* If the snapshot does not match, the scenario will still pass, but the BDD suite execution (i.e., the testVisual command) will fail with a report of failing snapshots.

 ## Taking all the snapshots in the content area